AstarNetwork/astar-docs/docs/nodes/snapshots.md

 Generally speaking, using database snapshots is discouraged, it is a best practice to synchronize database from scratch.
 In some particular cases, it may be needed to use a parachain snapshot.
 Stakecraft is providing archive db snapshots for Astar and Shiden at <https://snapshots.stakecraft.com/>.
+Note: these are archive snapshots only and they don't work on pruned node.

 ## Stakecraft snapshots usage